 PCs must have Windows 10 or later to synchronize with iCloud.
 PC users must also have an Apple device to set up iCloud for Windows.

 An iCloud account includes a free @icloud.com email address -- formerly @me.com.
 This feature is optional, but users can choose to use the free email address as their iCloud Apple ID.

 Find My iPhone

-The Find My iPhone feature enables users to geolocate, lock and remote wipe their iPhone, Mac or iPad if it is lost or stolen.
+The Find My iPhone feature enables users to geolocate, lock and remotely wipe their iPhone, Mac or iPad if it is lost or stolen.
 This feature was first available to paying MobileMe users in 2009 as part of the iOS 3 software update.
 It was available for free with the iOS 4.2.1 software update the following year.